Juleship/LaharMagazine/README.md

 - Category Icons
 - (Media Library Categories)[https://wordpress.org/plugins/wp-media-library-categories/]

 Update your files (minify and stuff) with grunt.
+In order to use it run `npm install` before starting it, otherwise you don't have enough js in your project!
 You can run grunt just typing `grunt` in your terminal in the directory